SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 == Skew Factor

-In traditional finance, funding rates are usually positive and serve as a kind of interest rate on the amount borrowed by the long side.
-This means that funding should ideally not be zero even if the protocol is perfectly balanced.
+In traditional finance, #glspl("funding") are usually positive and serve as a kind of interest rate on the amount borrowed by the long side.
+This means that fees should ideally not be zero even if the protocol is perfectly balanced.

 The dynamic skew factor $sigma$ is introduced to ensure that the funding rate matches the market's accepted interest rate when the protocol is balanced.
 This factor is calculated as an exponential moving average of the daily funding